cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 # 1. Single Hub VNET for AVS and On-Prem connectivity

-All the flows are sent via the FW: Spoke to Spoke, On-Prem to Spokes and Spoke to AVS.

 On-Prem to AVS is managed via Global Reach.

+All the other flows are sent through the FW: Spoke to Spoke, On-Prem to Spokes and Spoke to AVS.

 <img width="1156" alt="image" src="https://user-images.githubusercontent.com/110976272/222504152-7c9e27c0-bd4b-4488-a46c-ef21af09f46e.png">